 Closing the Can Recycling Loop

-Each year, Americans send nearly a dozen 12-packs worth of aluminum beverage cans to landfills instead of the recycling bin.
+Each year, every American sends nearly a dozen 12-packs worth of aluminum beverage cans to landfills instead of the recycling bin on average.
 This is a massive loss to both the environment and the economy.
 In fact, by recycling all the aluminum beverage cans that currently end up in U.S. landfills each year, we could save around $800 million for the economy and enough energy to power more than 2 million homes for a full year.
 The Aluminum Association is working on a number of fronts to grow aluminum can recycling in the United States today.

 Cans Top on Transportation & Refrigeration

 A 2016 study by ICF International found that the combined greenhouse gas (GHG) emissions associated with the transportation and refrigeration of beverages in aluminum cans are lower than those associated with beverages in glass or plastic bottles under the same conditions.